Click here to listen to a reading of this blog:

 The past few months, my health has been very up and down, with a lot more downs that ups!

-I’ve caught numerous colds and viruses going round throughout the winter, as well as having three ear infections, then reacting badly to the antibiotics and gaining six pounds in the last two months alone, so I’ve been feeling pretty rubbish.
+I’ve caught numerous colds and viruses going round throughout the winter, as well as having three ear infections, then reacting badly to the antibiotics, so I’ve been feeling pretty rubbish.
 My mental health has been struggling and my physical health has been extremely poor in the morning in particular.
 It’s been quite the struggle.

 It includes the self kindness declaration I received in my Buddy Box last month, which I love.